 Developing your operational and logistical skills for performance improvement and competitive advantage, our MSc Logistics and Supply Chain Management teaches the theory and techniques needed to successfully manage and improve a global and international supply chain.

 Our expert team on the MSc works closely with industry, identifying needs and tailoring its students’ learning accordingly.
 This programme provides excellent networking opportunities and maintains close links with relevant international companies and festivals, providing a route into future employment.
-Its relationship with organisations is strengthened by a company-sponsored module.

 Study mode: Full time